-Potential future acquisitions may lead to a significant increase in the level of our indebtedness.
+Future acquisitions may require significant cash resources and lead to a significant increase in the level of our indebtedness.
 We may enter into short- or long-term financing arrangements in connection with acquisitions which may occur from time to time.
 In addition, we may incur substantial nonrecurring transaction costs, including break-up fees, assumption of liabilities and expenses and compensation expenses.
 The increased level of our consolidated indebtedness in connection with potential acquisitions may restrict our ability to raise additional funding or capital on favorable terms, and such leverage, and any resulting liquidity or credit issues, could have a material adverse effect on our business, financial condition, results of operations and prospects.